A brief description of the difference between state laws and federal laws.

 Please see below for state-specific laws that might be useful for victims and survivors of domestic violence.
 This information is written in a Q & A format and is meant to provide you with easy-to-understand information.
 You can also reach us at our Email Hotline if you have more specific questions.

-Information about orders for protection against domestic violence, orders for protection against sexual assault, orders for protection against stalking and harassment, orders for protection of children, and orders for protection against harassment in the workplace in Nevada.
+Information about orders for protection against domestic violence, orders for protection against sexual assault, orders for protection against stalking and harassment, orders for protection of children, orders for protection against harassment in the workplace, and high-risk protection orders in Nevada.

 Information about custody in Nevada.